When planning for financial growth and protection, it is almost always necessary to consider life insurance.

-- AllLife – The AllLife provides long term life insurance protection, as well as a cash value that grows steadily over time.
+- AllLife – AllLife provides long-term life insurance protection, as well as a cash value that grows steadily over time.

-Farmers offers several universal life insurance coverage options, including the:
+Farmers offer several universal life insurance coverage options, including the following:

 - Foundations Universal Life – The Foundations plan can be a good fit for those who are seeking flexibility in coverage and cash value.